Working with trees

 Process a folder tree as a JavaScript object

-Because the greetings folder created in the above example is just another tree ori can process, you can feed it to the simple JavaScript text.js function shown earlier that displayed the text values of a plain JavaScript object.
+Because the greetings folder created in the above example is just another tree ori can process, you can feed it to the simple JavaScript text.js function shown earlier.

 Hello, Alice.
 Hello, Bob.
 Hello, Carol.